 The strong points that the English lecturers found are summarized briefly as follows: Firsl, the materials are deep, the content is excellent, and it is good, and the materials are representative for English for hotel and industries instruction.
-Next, the lecturers have to involve to the students world, if it does it helps give learners and thinking.
-Finally, critical very good.
+Next, the lecturers have to involve to the students world, if it does it helps give learners and critical thinking.
+Finally, it gives opportunities for learners to communicate with each other and to practice interpersonal writing and speaking.
+Table 9 presents the qualitative data in the form of feedback of the English lecturers.